serverless/serverless-azure-functions/README.md

 $ npm install
 ```

+The `serverless.yml` file contains the configuration for your service.
+For more details on its configuration, see [the docs](docs/CONFIG.md).

 ### Running Function App Locally (`offline` plugin)

 In order to run a Azure Function App locally, the `azure-functions-core-tools` package needs to be installed from NPM.
 Since it is only used for local development, we did not include it in the `devDependencies` of `package.json`.
 To install globally, run: